iotaledger/wallet.rs/docs/docs/libraries/rust/examples.md

 That's it!
 You can now backup and restore your account!

-You can see the full code for the example in the [`wallet.rs` repository](https://github.com/iotaledger/wallet.rs/blob/develop/examples/backup_and_restore.rs)
+You can see the full code for the example in the [`Wallet.rs` repository](https://github.com/iotaledger/wallet.rs/blob/develop/examples/backup_and_restore.rs)